leizongmin/lei-theme-vscode/README.md

 # README

-Lei Theme for Visual Studio Code
+Theme for JavaScript, TypeScript and Web Developer

 ## Installation